Lawrytime/RoboDiffuse/README.md

 ##

-For further inquiries or collaborations, feel free to reach out to @Lawrytime or Professor Jonathan Loo at jonathan.loo@uwl.ac.uk.
+For further inquiries, feel free to reach out to @Lawrytime or Professor Jonathan Loo at jonathan.loo@uwl.ac.uk.